 One of the Most Popular Dishes

 You'll recognize kısır as soon as you see it.
-The pepper paste gives the bulgur a lovely orange hue and the mixed vegetables and fresh herbs add festive color.
+The pepper paste gives the bulgur a lovely orange hue, and the mixed vegetables and fresh herbs add festive color.
 Kısır is most often served, believe it or not, at tea time along with other sweet and savory pastries.
 But since it complements grilled meats and chicken, it's also perfect as part of a barbecue menu.

 Using Different Vegetables and Herbs

 Every Turkish household makes kısır with a slightly different mix of vegetables and herbs.
 Some like it spicy and some like more onions and garlic.
-The best thing to do is get creative with ingredients like colored peppers, green onions, crushed nuts, even chopped beets and pickles.
+The best thing to do is to get creative with ingredients like colored peppers, green onions, crushed nuts, even chopped beets, and pickles.
 Anything goes as long as it's fresh, colorful and crunchy.

 You can find pepper paste in most Middle Eastern, Greek or Turkish grocers or on websites selling Turkish ingredients.
 Another alternative is to finely grate fresh red peppers of your choice and strain out the juice to make your own pepper paste.
 This recipe calls for lemon juice or pomegranate sour, which is a thick syrup made of 85 percent pomegranate giving it a very concentrated taste.
 If you want to include this unique ingredient, look for it where Turkish foods are sold.